 The waiver participant is provided information about the waiver and payments when a referral is made and during the initial assessment process and annually thereafter.
-The State requires all participants be offered the opportunity to self-direct their services.
-The method of rate determination does not differ in any way from the methodology that is utilized when service is provider managed.

 North Carolina establishes reimbursement rates applicable to services provided by providers and facilities.
 The rates are based on the costs incurred and reported by the providers with certain limits.
 Rates are generally set for the rate period based on the historical costs of the facility for a prior year (adjusted for inflation), rather than on the actual costs of providing the services for which the rate is claimed.